Assessment, Balance, Cochlear Implants, Hearing Aids, Rehabilitation, Technology, clinical, disorders, hearing

 Additional Application Information

 Admission is a two-stage process involving a review of the application materials and a required online video submission.
 Applicants meeting the first-stage admission criteria are notified and invited to provide additional information to complete the second stage of the admissions process.
 All other applicants are denied admission.
-In lieu of an on-campus interview, invited applicants who wish to continue the application process must provide a 15-minute video introducing themselves and answering several questions from the admission committee.
+In lieu of an on-campus interview, invited applicants who wish to continue the application process must provide a seven- to 10-minute video introducing themselves and answering several questions from the admission committee.
 The same questions are given to all applicants along with instructions about format and submission.
 Applicants who do not submit a video are denied admission.
 The committee makes final decisions regarding admission from the videos received.
 Space is available in the program for 15 students.
-Invitations are sent by the end of February with a deadline of mid-March for video submission.
+Invitations for a video submission are sent by the beginning of February with a deadline for submission in mid-February.

 Letters of recommendation should outline the applicant's potential success for graduate-level coursework.
 Letters from faculty members are most useful.
 A standard form is not used; letters should be submitted on letterhead from the recommender's institution.